wandb/docs/docs/guides/hosting/iam/manage-organization.md

 ## Change the name of your organization
 :::info
-The following workflow applies to:
+The following workflow only applies to:
 * W&B Multi-tenant SaaS Cloud
 :::